What is the Master of Business Administration (MBA)?

 - Mail official college transcripts (sealed, unopened copies or via a direct electronic transcript system).
 Transcripts must show a regionally or nationally accredited bachelor’s degree with at least a 3.0 GPA for admission in good standing.
 Students with a GPA less than 3.0 (2.5-2.99) may be considered for admission on caution.
 Applicants who have earned a master’s degree or at least 12 graduate credits from an accredited institution will be assessed by the master’s-level degree work.

-- Accounting Specialization Prerequisites – The M.B.A.’s Accounting specialization requires the following additional undergraduate prerequisites:
+- Accounting Specialization Prerequisites – The MBA in Accounting specialization requires the following additional undergraduate prerequisites:

 - ACCT 211 – Financial Accounting